-- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the Drug List.
+- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on our Drug List.

-Section 3.2 There are one of either five or six "cost-sharing tiers" for drugs on the Drug List
+Section 3.2 There are either five or six "cost sharing tiers" for drugs on the Drug List

-Every drug on the plan's Drug List is in one of either five or six cost-sharing tiers.
-In general, the higher the cost-sharing tier, the higher your cost for the drug:
+Every drug on the plan's Drug List is in one of either five or six cost sharing tiers.
+In general, the higher the cost sharing tier, the higher your cost for the drug:

-- Cost-Sharing Tier 1 includes preferred generic drugs.
-This is the lowest cost-sharing tier. - Cost-Sharing Tier 2 includes generic drugs. - Cost-Sharing Tier 3 includes preferred brand drugs. - Cost-Sharing Tier 4 includes non-preferred brand drugs. - Cost-Sharing Tier 5 includes specialty medications.
-This is often the highest cost-sharing tier - Cost-Sharing Tier 6 includes vaccines and select generics (not applicable for Medicare HMO Blue PlusRx)
+- Cost sharing Tier 1 includes preferred generic drugs.
+This is the lowest cost sharing tier. - Cost sharing Tier 2 includes generic drugs.

+- Cost sharing Tier 3 includes preferred brand drugs. - Cost sharing Tier 4 includes non-preferred brand drugs. - Cost sharing Tier 5 includes specialty medications.
+This is often the highest cost sharing tier. - Cost sharing Tier 6 includes vaccines and select generics (not applicable for Medicare PPO Blue PlusRx)

-To find out which cost-sharing tier your drug is in, look it up in the plan's Drug List.
+To find out which cost sharing tier your drug is in, look it up in the plan's Drug List.

-The amount you pay for drugs in each cost-sharing tier is shown in Chapter 6 (What you pay for your Part D prescription drugs).
+The amount you pay for drugs in each cost sharing tier is shown in Chapter 6 (What you pay for your Part D prescription drugs).